hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/135_my_plan_of_campaign.md

 Hindu who did any such thing.
 I had a great respect for Mr. Judge.
 He was a worthy man, open, fair, simple, and he was the best representative the Theosophists ever had.
-I have no right to criticise the dispute between him and Mrs. Besant when each claims that his or her Mahâtmâ is right.
+I have no right to criticise the dispute between him and Mrs. Besant when each claims that his or her Mahātmā is right.
 And the strange part of it is that the same Mahatma is claimed by both.
 Lord knows the truth: He is the Judge, and no one has the right to pass judgement when the balance is equal.
 Thus they prepared the way for